phredreeq/http-dns-arp-traffic-analysis/README.md

 ---

-## ✅ Conclusion
+## Conclusion
 Successfully captured and analyzed HTTP, DNS and
 ARP traffic using Wireshark on Kali Linux.
-Understanding normal protocol behaviour is essential for detecting anomalies — you cannot spot suspicious traffic without knowing what normal looks like.
+Understanding normal protocol behaviour is essential for detecting anomalies.
+You cannot spot suspicious traffic without knowing what normal looks like.

 Key takeaways:
-- HTTP is dangerous — always use HTTPS
+- HTTP is dangerous, always use HTTPS
 - DNS reveals everything devices are doing
-- ARP has no authentication — easy to poison
+- ARP has no authentication, which makes it easy to poison
 - All three protocols are regularly abused by attackers

 ---